CankayaUniversity/ceng-407-408-2017-2018-project-what-will-my-gpa-be/README.md

 * MySql should be installed and import to our dump file to your MySql;
 	* mysql -u mysql_user -p DATABASE < Dump20180513.sql

-* After installing Anaconda, you should install new Python libraries to your device;
+* After installing Anaconda, you should install new Python libraries to your device.(These codes should be written in a Anaconda Prompt.All of these libraries are required, if they are not installed then you get some compilation errors.);
 	* pip install numpy
 	* pip install sklearn
 	* pip install pandas